-The fuel system consists of two fuel tanks inbuilt in wings with a total fuel capacity of 100 litres (2 x max.
+The fuel system consists of two fuel tanks inbuilt in wings with a total fuel capacity of up to 100 litres (2 x max.
 50L).
 The piping connection is equipped with a sediment bowl and a drain plug.
-The fuel supply is assured by two independent circuits with two electrical fuel pumps (main and auxiliary).
-Uncomsumed fuel returns back to the fuel tank.
+The fuel supply is assured by two electrical fuel pumps (main and back-up).
+Unused fuel returns back to the fuel tank.
 The fuel pressure is measured by the pressure gauge.
-When the fuel indicator light turns on, the fuel reserve is 5 litres.
+The minimum fuel pressure is 2,8 bar.
+When the fuel indicator light turns on, the fuel reserve is 5 L.